Chrismis79/Chrismis79/README.md

      🌱 My Garden

  💓 Passions:
     👩🏽‍💻 Coding - Solving problems - Learning constantly
     🎭 The Arts - Yes all of them!
     💃🏼 Dancing - Singing
     💪🏼 Leadership - Mentorship
     👩🏼‍🎨 Anything creative
+    🐛 Continual growth and improvement

 🌠 Fun Fact: My mom was a semi-pro bowler and I can rarely bowl over 100!